uabinf/nlp-group-project-fall-2020-cner/Readme.md

 This project is to recognize named-entities in Chinese language.
 There are three types of named entities in the dataset, including person, organization and location.

-Conditional Random Field.

 # Model

-This model is Iterated IDCNNs (Dilated Convolutional Neural Networks) with a CRF (Conditional Random Field) layer.

-IDCNNs was proposed in the paper [Fast and Accurate Entity Recognition with Iterated Dilated Convolutions](https://arxiv.org/abs/1702.02098).

-This paper proposed a faster al- ternative to Bi-LSTMs for NER: Iterated Dilated Convolutional Neural Networks (IDCNNs), which have better capacity than traditional CNNs for large context and structured prediction.
+This model is Iterated Dilated Convolutional Neural Networks with a Conditional Random Field layer, which is proposed in the paper [Fast and Accurate Entity Recognition with Iterated Dilated Convolutions](https://arxiv.org/abs/1702.02098).
+In the paper, the authors proposed a faster alternative to Bi-LSTMs for NER (Named-Entity Recognition): Iterated Dilated Convolutional Neural Networks, which has better capacity than traditional CNNs for large context and structured prediction.
 It permits fixed-depth convolutions to run in parallel across entire documents.
 It enables dramatic 14-20x test time speedups while retaining accuracy comparable to the Bi-LSTM-CRF.
-Moreover, IDCNNs trained to aggregate con- text from the entire document are even more accurate while maintaining 8x faster test time speeds.
+Moreover, the proposed model trained to aggregate context from the entire document are even more accurate while maintaining 8x faster test time speeds.

-The linear chain CRF is used to overcome label-bias problem.
+The linear chain CRF (Conditional Random Field) is used to overcome label-bias problem.

 # Dataset

-The dataset is from Chinese People's Daily (中国人民日版) with IOB(In-Out-Begin) tagging.
+The dataset is from People's Daily (中国人民日版) with IOB(In-Out-Begin) tagging.
 This dataset includes 27818 lines in total.

 For example: